alex-petrenko/sample-factory/docs/07-advanced-topics/pbt.md

 ## Providing "True Objective" to PBT

 In order to optimize for a true objective, you need to return it from the environment.
-Just add it to the `info` dictionary returned by the environment, e.g.:
+Just add it to the `info` dictionary returned by the environment at the last step of the episode, e.g.:

 ```python
 def step(self, action):